FLCAC-admin/FLCAC-docs/docs/glossary.md

 product system
 : ...

+provider
+: A provider in openLCA is the upstream process that produces a flow.
+Providers can be chosen in the 'Inputs/Outputs' tab in openLCA under the 'Provider' column for product and waste flows.

 [repository](https://greendelta.github.io/lca-collaboration-server-manual/chapter_3_4.html)
 : A remote or local container in which data are stored under version control, from which a release of contained data can be published.
 The term repository is often applied to individual data releases (e.g. [USLCI](https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_Public/datasets)) on the {term}`collaboration server` or individual GitHub sites (e.g. [FLCAC-Curation](https://github.com/FLCAC-admin/FLCAC-Curation).